syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridCheckBoxColumn

-DataGridCheckBoxColumn inherits all the properties of `DataGridColumn`.
+The `DataGridCheckBoxColumn` inherits all the properties of the `DataGridColumn`.
 It loads a [CheckBox](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/checkbox) as the content of record cells in the column and responds to value changes in it.
-The underlying data source can be changed that it toggles the values shown in the CheckBox.
-The SfDataGrid automatically generates DataGridCheckBoxColumn if the property in the underlying collection of type set to bool.
+The underlying data source can be changed so that it toggles the values shown in the CheckBox.
+The `SfDataGrid` automatically generates `DataGridCheckBoxColumn` the property in the underlying collection of the type is set to bool.

 {% highlight xaml tabtitle="MainPage.xaml"%}
 <ContentPage.BindingContext>